usnistgov/xslt-blender/README.md

 As work product of the National Institute for Standards and Technology (NIST), this software with its documentation is placed into the public domain, as noted in the [License file](LICENSE.md), and is free for use provided only that adequate notices of origin and modification are kept intact.

+When you adapt this code please remove any NIST-identifying boilerplate or branding from page views.
+While your site should retain appropriate credits, we cannot be responsible for misrepresentations and we expect you not to be.

 ### Licensing statement

 A current statement of licensing applicable to this software appears here: